 Peppers ripen best in warmer temperatures.
 In interior Alaska, August can often be a rainy, cooler month.
 This can make it challenging to grow peppers as your prime time for ripening are less than ideal for it.

 Outdoor grown peppers don’t tend to get humongous in Alaska like they do in warmer climates.
-We usually see about 2-4 feet tall, and most on the shorter side.
-This is often a manageable height for moving them indoors if you choose to do so.
+We usually see about 2-4 feet tall with most on the shorter side.
+This is often a manageable height for moving them indoors, if you choose to do so.